USDA-FSA/fsa-design-system/visual-style/size-and-space/index.md

 layout: page
 parent: "Visual Style"
 title: "Size and Space"
-intro: "In FSA Applications, it is important to understand the value of size and spacing of elements themselves along with the space around the element as well."
+intro: "In FPAC Applications, it is important to understand the value of size and spacing of elements themselves along with the space around the element as well."
 jump_menu: true
 suppress_code_toggle: true
 ---